 You'll want to make these burgers time and time again for family get-togethers, tailgating with friends, and date nights with your better half.
 For some additional ideas for a date night, check out this post 8 Inexpensive Date Ideas to Build Your Relationship.

-STEP 1: Combine the ground beef with the dijon mustard, worcestershire sauce, minced garlic, and black pepper.
+(1) Combine the ground beef with the dijon mustard, worcestershire sauce, minced garlic, and black pepper.
 Divide equally into 8 balls.
-Press each ball to about 1/4″ thickness.
+Press each ball to about ¼" thickness.

-Yes, there is a National Hamburger Day and it's celebrated on the 28th day of each May.
+Yes, there is a National Hamburger Day and it's celebrated on the 28th day of May.
 Honestly, I think Americans celebrate hamburger day every day!
-Be sure to check out your local restaurants on National Hamburger Day as many of them run specials and you can get some great hamburger deals.

 The temperature in the refrigerator must be lower than 40 degrees Fahrenheit to keep foods fresh.
 I purchased a refrigerator thermometer to make sure my refrigerator's temperature was safe.
 They're fairly inexpensive and well worth the money.

 Raw ground hamburger stays fresh for 1 to 2 days after purchase.
 Cooked hamburger meat will stay fresh for up to 3 days.

 Looking for a low carb hamburger?
 Simply skip the bun, or order a low carb bun such as from Great Low Carb Bread Company.

 If you have the time, let the ground beef come to room temperature before you begin making the patties (20-30 minutes).
 Room temperature beef tends to be juicier and more evenly cooked.